Jeavie/N-grams/README.md

+# N-grams
-# N-grams is an application which allows you to find n-grams in txt files (encoding unicode)
+This an application which allows you to find n-grams in txt files (encoding unicode)